Introduction

 - World Series of Poker: Between 2002 and 2004, Savage worked as a TD at the World Series of Poker (WSOP).

-- Other Major Events: Savage has also been involved in organizing and overseeing other major poker events, such as:
+- Other Major Events: Savage has also been involved in organising and overseeing other major poker events, such as:

 - Ultimate Poker Challenge